Poider/scrapperUSAID/Docs and reports/exp.md

 >>>>DONE
+fix the rest of the files,
+lifemoz handle nigeria null stuff line lifemoz mergin with the programs data -> each has its kpis finish mayssoun's work getting geolocation for prod

 >> questionable
 	worldbank from js? faostat too? -> exists if data is big in files swap to streaming data instead of reading it in heap at once

 >>on going
-	//parse first table

-lifemoz handle nigeria null stuff line lifemoz mergin with the programs data -> each has its kpis getting geolocation for prod
+add bcg stuff
+get africa fertilizer links
+report about trademaps

 add env for insert
 make version for updating (IN PRODUCTION PHASE)

->>yassine
-and tableau dude tomorrow

 >>> TODO
-finish mayssoun's work
+get africa fertilizer links

 design after she send agri -> she sent design pattern to follow report about trademaps sales products rename?